SeBS-Flow: Benchmarking Serverless Cloud Function Workflows: Workflows Benchmark Suite

 \textit{Loop.} The \texttt{loop} phase is similar to \texttt{map} but traverses the given input array sequentially.
 Thus, loop encodes tasks that cannot be parallelized due to existing dependencies.

 \textit{Repeat.} A \texttt{repeat} phase executes a function a given number of times.
-This syntactic sugar eases the modeling of a chain of tasks.
-Listing \ref{lst:statement-repeat} presents an example where the function \texttt{process} is invoked 10 times, and the return payload of the $i^{th}$ invocation is passed onto the $i$+$1^{th}$ execution.
+This syntactic sugar eases modeling a chain of tasks.

-\textit{Switch.} The \texttt{switch} phase dynamically decides the next phase at runtime depending on the given condition.
-Listing \ref{lst:statement-switch} presents a simple \texttt{switch} phase where different functions are executed depending on the running variable \texttt{data.length}.
+\textit{Switch.} The \texttt{switch} phase \eurosys{is a conditional routing, deciding the next phase dynamically at runtime based on the given condition.
+The different \texttt{cases} are evaluated after another, with the first one fulfilling the condition being executed.}

-\textit{Parallel.} This higher-level phase executes sub-work\-flows, consisting of any of the phases, concurrently.
+\textit{Parallel.} This higher-level phase \eurosys{corresponds to a parallel routing and} executes sub-work\-flows, consisting of any of the phases, concurrently.

+\eurosys{We show an example of a complete workflow definition in Listing~\ref{lst:complete-workflow}, encoding the same workflow as shown in Figure~\ref{fig:model:func-group-coordinator-transitions}.
+The \texttt{root} entry specifies the name of the phase that should be executed first, in this case the \texttt{generate\_phase}.
+The \texttt{states} entry then contains all phases of the workflow.
+As mentioned above, each phase receives the output payload of the previous function as input.
+Therefore, the data movement is encapsulated in the functions and not controlled by the workflow orchestration.
+Only in the case of the \texttt{map} phase, we explicitly specify which array is used for distributing its elements to single functions.
+The level of parallelism is then decided dynamically at runtime depending on the size of the given array. }